 It had never crossed my mind since well, I have no experience whatsoever.
 We walked home that day beat up and broken from the news we just received.
 It was a rough time and I had no choice.
 I decided to start my teaching career and make it work.

-If you are looking for an accredited TESOL Certification that is recognized in Germany, go with OnTESOL!
+If you are looking for an accredited TESOL Certification that can help in getting a TEFL job in Germany, go with OnTESOL!